Fees & Discounts

-Each of our six Featured Guests for the 2021 camp will teach one of their dances.
+During the workshop, six featured guests for the 2021 camp will each teach one of their dances.

 Roberto Bagnoli (International) grew up in Rome, where he was first introduced to folk music and dance, eventually taking part in several performances and teaching dance classes.
 He subsequently studied various forms of folk dance in workshops throughout Europe, Israel, and North America under the guidance of renowned choreographers and teachers.
 From 1995 to 2003, he performed as a dancer and choreographer with the Terra di Danza Dance Company and was involved in the production of Raggi di luna Italiana and Capriccio Italiano (Italian dances), GiroGiroMondo (dances from around the world), Keltic Emotion (Celtic dances), Mazal Tov (Israeli dances), and Ethnos (international folk dances).
 He currently organizes two dance camps in Europe: Balkanot (Balkan and Israeli dance) and Camp Yofi (Israeli dance).

 He is the founder of Folk Atelier Reggio Emilia (FARE), devoted to the development and conservation of folk dance heritage.
 He has also lectured and conducted workshops throughout Europe as well as on numerous occasions in North America, Taiwan, Hong Kong, Singapore and Japan.

 Roberto lives in Reggio Emilia in Northern Italy, which is considered to have one of the most important dance communities in Italy.

 Dances Roberto has taught include Ballo in Dodici, Courento, Do Pasi, Gigo, Mazurka sor Cesare, Muneco, Passu Torrau, Saltarello, Sbrando, Su Ballitu, and Su Dillo.